Enter Three Dragons

 Enter Three Dragons is 1978 Hong Kong martial art Bruceploitation movie, directed by Joseph Kong and starring Bruce Lai (Chang Yi-tao), Nick Cheung Lik and Philip Ko.
-This also happens to be Dragon Lee`s Hong Kong film debut.
+Actor Dragon Lee made his Hong Kong film debut in the film.

 Plot

 Sammy is having a trouble with the gangsters after he had lost the diamonds that his boss had ordered to bring.
 Sammy`s friend Dragon Hong (Chang Yi-tao) and Min Young (Nick Cheung) decides to help Sammy to defeat the gangster boss.